esaiaswestberg/klistra_nu/README.md

 - **⚛️ Post-Quantum Ready:** Uses 256-bit symmetric keys and memory-hard key derivation to stay secure in the quantum era.
 - **🛡️ Password Protection:** Optional password protection for your pastes.
 - **⏳ Automatic Expiry:** Set a validity period (from 1 minute to 1 month).
 Pastes are automatically deleted after expiry.
+- **🛡️ Rate Limiting:** Built-in protection against brute-force and DoS attacks.
+- **🔐 Secure IDs:** High-entropy, human-readable identifiers that are resistant to discovery by guessing.
 - **🌓 Dark & Light Mode:** A modern, responsive UI built with React and Tailwind CSS.
 - **⚡ High Performance:** Powered by a Go backend and SQLite for efficient storage.
 - **🛠️ Easy Customization:** Support for custom `<head>` injection and external static files (for SEO verification).